jrconlin/sunpower_hass/README.md

 They do provide a website you can use to monitor your panels, so a bit of hackery is required.

+*Please note:* As metioned, the SunPower "API" leaves much to be desired.
+I'm probably not going to continue messing with trying to pull data out of the web-API and have sinced moved to [direct](direct) access of the data via the Sunpower controller box.

 ## Installing
 I'd recommend installing this using python `virtualenv`.
 If you're not familiar with the python installation incantation, it's: